 Since its inception in 2019 spring, Methods in Artistic Research aims at bringing artistic researchers from different artistic disciplines to discuss their research methodologies.
 Each edition centers on a set theme during two days of presentations by four keynote speakers and ten presenters, via an open call.
 The floor is open for debates and thoughts sharing in the Q&A, roundtable discussions and networking moments.
 The event is part of the seminar series of ARIA - Antwerp Research Institute for the Arts, University of Antwerp.

 Marimbist/percussionist and artistic researcher based in Belgium.
 Adilia has obtained the Doctoral in arts degree (PhD) jointly offered by the Royal Conservatoire Antwerp and the University of Antwerp in 2018, with artistic research project “Inventing New Marimba Performance from the West African Balafon Practice”, supervised by Prof. dr. Kathleen Coessens and Prof. dr. Henk De Smaele.
 She was also alumnus of docARTES, Orpheus Institute, Ghent, and research assistant (2015-16) and project officer (2012-14) of the Royal Conservatoire Antwerp.
 Her research scopes encompass the West and Central African xylophones, music embodiment, cross-cultural exchange, autobiography and ethnography.
 She was invited for lecture-recitals, masterclasses and conference presentations in Europe, Asia and the States, including the Royal Conservatory Brussels, Escola Superior de Música de Lisboa, Fontys Conservatorium Tilburg, The Chinese University of Hong Kong, ICTM and EPARM.
-She is currently affiliated with Ghent University and Royal Museum for Central Africa, Tervuren Brussels.
+She is currently working for the Africa Museum, Brussels for research project on the xylophone collection of northern Congo.

 As a solo and chamber musician, she was invited to present her projects at international festivals, venues and institutions.
 Not only having cross-cultural projects with traditional African, Chinese, Mexican and Japanese percussionists, she also initiated interdisciplinary projects with contemporary and electronic musicians, and socio-cultural projects with local choir and traditional singers.
 She is founder of ensemble group "The Bracket Percussion" to support the creation and organization of new marimba/percussion projects and performances.